Microsoft in Talks to Buy TikTok, as U.S. Weighs Ban on App | MarketScreener

 Facebook and YouTube parent Alphabet Inc. would have been likely suitors in years past, but they are facing tough regulatory scrutiny, including over whether their past acquisitions have hindered competition.

-The review of TikTok has centered around ByteDance's 2017 acquisition of a similar video-sharing platform called Musical.ly, a Shanghai-based platform that had built a strong U.S. user base.
+The review of TikTok has centered on ByteDance's 2017 acquisition of a similar video-sharing platform called Musical.ly, a Shanghai-based service that had built a strong U.S. user base.
 After the acquisition, Musical.ly's platform was rebranded as TikTok, and users who wanted to share videos could continue to do so on TikTok's platform.

-ByteDance, whose secondary shares have valued the firm at $150 billion in recent weeks, counts big-name U.S. investors such as Coatue Management and Sequoia Capital among its backers.
+ByteDance, whose secondary shares have valued it at $150 billion recently, counts big-name U.S. investors such as Coatue Management and Sequoia Capital as backers.

 The Committee on Foreign Investment in the U.S. began its probe into TikTok last year, amid concerns from members of Congress and others about the data it might be collecting.